dougpowers/vim-mapper/README.md

 A non-root node in a linear chain (one that has only two neighbors) can be removed and its neighbors joined by pressing 'x'.

 ### External Nodes
 New root nodes ("externals") can be created with 'Ctrl-Shift-o'.
 These appear on top of the root node in move mode.
 Move them using 'hjkl' or 'HJKL' and press 'Enter' to place them.
-These nodes constitute a new "component" that is unconnected and therefore non attracted to the default component.
+These nodes constitute a new "component" that is unconnected and therefore non attracted to the default component (though they still push on nearby nodes from all components).
 New root nodes will be assigned a numerical mark from 1 to 9, corresponding to their respective component indices.
-Externals past 9 in index are allowed but will not be marked and can only be selected via [searching](Searching).
+These indices will shift to remain contiguous if an external is removed.
+Externals past index 9 are supported but will not be marked and can only be selected via [searching](Searching).

 ### Marking
-Vim-Mapper allows the user to "mark" each node with any non-numeric printable character.
+Vim-Mapper allows the user to "mark" a non-root node with any non-numeric printable character.
 Press 'm' to enter marking mode then press any printable character to mark that node.
-Press ''' (apostrophe) to enter mark jump mode then press any non-numeric printable character to activate the node marked with that character.
+Marking any non-root node with ' ' (Space) will clear its mark.
+Press ''' (Apostrophe) to enter mark jump mode then press any non-numeric printable character to activate the node marked with that character.

 Root nodes will have an unchangeable numeric mark corresponding to the index of the component.

-Marking a non-root node with the space key will clear it.
+This mark may change if external nodes are removed.

 Note the red "m" or "'" indicator in the bottom-left of the screen denoting that the user is now in marking or mark jump mode.
 These modes expire after 3 seconds of no input.